score-json/json/TSF/trustable/no-json-faults/NJF-06.5.md

           description: "Checks that the empty member in a nonempty object is rejected."
 ---

-The service does not accept objects with improper members.
+The service provided by nlohmann/json does not accept objects with improper members.

-sab